-Successfully onboarding new hires is crucial to a company’s growth.
+Successfully onboarding new hires are crucial to a company’s growth.
 But with the ongoing Covid-19 pandemic forcing everyone to work remotely and seeing how telecommuting is changing the way companies operate, taking on new employees also needs to be done virtually.
 You might take some time to get familiar with remote onboarding.
 But if done correctly, can be a fruitful experience.
 So, if you are looking for remote onboarding help, we have got you covered.
 Take a look at some of the pointers that can help you manage remote onboarding with ease.

-How to Onboard Employees When Working Remotely?
+How to Onboard Remote Employees?

 Have a Remote Onboarding Strategy in Place

 Putting in place a plan of action for remote onboarding is extremely important.
 Since meeting the recruits in person isn’t possible, a smart strategy is what you need for effective onboarding.
 Create a structured plan that covers everything the new hires need to know about the organization.
 This could be a virtual meeting with the hiring team or sending them video links to understand the company policies.
 Help them understand the kind of projects they will be a part of and with whom they would be collaborating.
 This is a great way to get them started while also allowing them the chance to ask questions.

 To avoid chaos on the joining day, ensure that the employees have everything in hand that they need to get started.
 Ask your IT team to deliver a laptop to the new hires to begin work from home and grant them access to the database.
 Besides, make sure the recruits are often assistance with setup or a demo if need be.
 Confirm if your team can accomplish all this before the new employees start work.